Daniel-Chin/Python_Lib/readme.md

 ## screenCable/__main__.py
 Playback a section of your screen.
 Useful for sharing PPT (with speaker notes on) over Tencent (VooV) Meeting.
+Hit `ESC` or `q` to quit.
+Hit `Spacebar` to refresh view.
+Click and drag to resize the window.

 [source code](https://github.com/Daniel-Chin/Python_Lib/blob/master/screenCable/__main__.py)